protocol/research-website/content/posts/202005-resnetlab-ieee-icbc/index.md

 ---
 [ResNetLab](https://research.protocol.ai/research/groups/resnetlab/) was a presenter at one of the most prominent conferences in the area of Distributed Ledger Technologies: the [IEEE International Conference on Blockchain and Cryptocurrencies](https://icbc2020.ieee-icbc.org/)!
 IEEE ICBC 2020 took place remotely, was well-attended and had an exciting programme both in terms of tutorials during the first day and invited talks during the main conference, where Vitalik Buterin delivered the keynote speech.
 Although this is a young conference, still in its second edition, the papers presented were of very high quality, establishing the conference as one of the most important events in the area of Blockchains and Cryptocurrencies.

 ResNetLab presented a 2 hour-long [tutorial](https://drive.google.com/file/d/1OcHjR1XA1E8To3qpw3fnsEQe-xSKFGy3/view?usp=sharing) on “The InterPlanetary File System and the Filecoin Network”.
 Over 20 people attended the full duration of our tutorial and we were excited to establish new research collaborations with attendees.
-Below is a very brief summary of some of the questions we received during the conference.
+Below is a very brief summary of some of the questions we received during the conference:

 ## Q&A Session